 - Why South Asian elders often fail to seek help from health and social services for memory problems?

-- What are the common explanations (explanatory models) used by them to understand and describe memory problems and their causes and consequences? (face-to-face interviews with South Asian elders).
+- What are the common explanations used to understand and describe memory problems and their causes and consequences? (face-to-face interviews with South Asian elders).

-- Do these explanations differ between ethnic subgroups, those with and without memory problems, and those who do and do not access services for memory problems?
+- Do these explanations differ between ethnic subgroups, those with and without memory problems, and those who do and do not access services?

-- Are these explanations for memory problems shared by middle aged South Asian people who are often the gatekeepers of access to services for the current cohort of South Asian elders and who themselves will form the next cohort of South Asian elders?
+- Are these explanations for memory problems shared by middle-aged South Asian people?
+They are often the gatekeepers of access to services for the current cohort of South Asian elders?